Azure/PSRule.Rules.Azure/CONTRIBUTING.md

 Before improving rule recommendations familiarize yourself with writing [rule markdown documentation][4].
 Rule documentation requires the following annotations for use with PSRule for Azure:

-- `severity` - A subjective rating of the impact of a rule the solution or platform.
+- `severity` - A subjective rating of the impact of a rule on the solution or platform.
   *NB* - the severity ratings reflect a productionised implementation, consideration should be applied for pre-production environments.

   Available severities are: